Practitioner Motives to Use Different Hyperparameter Optimization Methods

+\emph{Grid search} is one of the earliest \ac{HPO} methods that can be executed programmatically to solve the black-box optimization problem.
+Grid search refers to the process of evaluating the Cartesian product of a finite set of hyperparameter configurations.
+Every possible combination of hyperparameter values included in the defined subset of the search space is evaluated~\cite{montgomery2017design}.
+Thus, grid search does not scale well with the number of hyperparameters.
+Grid search relies on a deterministic procedure to select hyperparameter configurations to be evaluated.
+The deterministic procedure allows reproducing experiments.
+For reproduction, the originally applied search space and discretization strategy must be known.

-Grid search was one of the earliest HPO methods that could be executed programmatically.
-While easy to implement and parallelize, it became increasingly unsuited for modern HPO problems due to the curse of dimensionality~\cite[][]{bergstra2012random}.
-At the beginning of HPO, practitioners were faced with small search spaces that included only a few hyperparameters.
-Since then, AutoML has moved to ever-increasing search spaces covering the construction of complete ML pipelines.
-In practice, not all hyperparameters have a similar impact on the final performance of ML models~\cite[][]{bergstra2012random, VanRijn2018}.
-Due to the rigid search strategy, grid search tends to spend a large portion of the optimization budget on exploring irrelevant parts of the search space~\cite[][]{bergstra2012random}.
-This limitation can be circumvented using random search, which simply samples hyperparameter values at random.
+Although easy to implement, parallelize, and reproduce, grid search has become increasingly unsuited for modern \ac{HPO} problems due to the curse of dimensionality~\cite{BergstraJames2012}.
+In practice, not all hyperparameters have a similar impact on the final performance of \ac{ML} models~\cite{BergstraJames2012,VanRijn2018}.
+Due to its rigid search strategy, grid search often allocates much of the optimization budget to less relevant regions of the search space~\cite{BergstraJames2012}.
+Put differently, sample efficiency of grid search tends to be lower compared to later \ac{HPO} methods (\eg random search, Bayesian optimization, and evolutionary algorithms~\cite{Snoek2012,Eggensperger2013,turner_bayesian_2021}), in particular, because grid search cannot make use of the low effective dimensionality of \ac{HPO} problems~\cite{Bergstra2011}.